nermin-siphocly/LLM_Eval_Tools/README.md

 A statistical keyword extraction algorithm that identifies important terms based on word frequency, position, casing, and contextual distribution.

-Keyword Matching Metrics

-The repository also includes scripts that compute:
+Keyword Matching Metrics: The repository includes scripts that compute:

 •	Exact keyword matching